 Electric vehicle charging stations

 MSU is encouraging the use of eco-friendly transportation with five electric vehicle charging stations around campus: four stations in the south Spartan Stadium parking lot and one in the parking ramp of the Kellogg Center.
-They are compatible with the Chevrolet Volt, Ford Transit Connect, Ford Focus Electric, BMW ActiveE and Nissan LEAF.
+They are compatible with the Chevrolet Volt, Chevrolet Bolt, Ford Transit Connect, Ford Focus Electric, BMW ActiveE and Nissan LEAF.
 Drivers simply access the station with a credit card, debit card or key fob and plug in the vehicle.
 It takes approximately four hours to charge a vehicle, after which non-charging cars can be issued parking tickets.
 A $2.50-per-hour cost covers charging station maintenance and parking, so paying again for parking in the lot is unnecessary.
 Just show the receipt from the charging station to the parking attendant to have additional parking fees waived.